Aura · Momentum-aware flight intelligence

 Physics, not abstraction, comes first.

-Aura is not a claim that flight can be reduced to a slogan.
-It is an attempt to move the software layer closer to the physical truth of the aircraft: a body with mass, momentum, and limits moving through a noisy and uncertain environment.
+Aura moves the software layer closer to the physical truth of the aircraft: a body with mass, momentum, and limits moving through a noisy and uncertain environment.

 ∑F = ma